Hospital Bills For Uninsured COVID-19 Patients Are Covered, But No One Tells Them

 Message never makes it to patients

-TriStar, like most major health systems, participates in program through the Centers for Medicare and Medicaid Services in which uninsured patients with COVID-19 have their bills covered.
+TriStar, like most major health systems, participates in a program through the Centers for Medicare and Medicaid Services in which uninsured patients with COVID-19 have their bills covered.
 It was set up through the pandemic relief legislation known as the CARES Act.

 But TriStar doesn't tell its patients that upfront.
 Neither do other hospitals or national health systems contacted by WPLN News.
 There's no requirement to, which is one of the program's shortcomings, says Jennifer Tolbert of the Kaiser Family Foundation who studies uninsured patients.
-(KHN is an editorially independent program of KFF.)
+(KHN is an editorially independent program of the foundation.)

 "This is obviously a great concern to most uninsured patients," Tolbert says.
 Her research finds that people without insurance often avoid care because of the bill or the threat of the bill, even though they might qualify for any number of programs if they asked enough questions.